 Figure 4 shows the total ‘excess’ deaths in each year from 2010 to 2015, between birth and the age indicated on the horizontal axis, if the New Labour trends and intercepts were projected forwards and applied to age-specific population counts in each year.
 A vertical dashed line is added at age 65 years, because within these figures this age seems to mark an important turning point in the excess deaths by particular ages.

-It appears from these figures that, for each year from 2010 to 2015, there tend to be somewhat fewer deaths than expected between birth and the start of retirement age, but a much increasing number of excess deaths after retirement age, such that by ages 89 there were many more deaths than expected in total.
-These differences and worsening tendencies become evidence from 2012 onwards, and appear have been getting worse, as in moving further from the New Labour trends, in each subsequent year.
+It appears from these figures that, for each year from 2010 to 2015, there tends to have been somewhat fewer deaths than expected between birth and the start of retirement age, but a much increasing number of excess deaths after retirement age, such that by ages 89 there were many more deaths than expected in total.
+These differences and worsening tendencies become evident from 2012 onwards, and appear have been getting worse, as in moving further from the New Labour trends, in each subsequent year.
 For the years 2010 to 2014 inclusive, population counts and death rates are also available at the ages of 90 to 95 years, but for 2015 only population and death counts disaggregated by age in single year up to the age of 89 years were made available by the ONS.
 The trends in total deaths by given ages are therefore projected to ages 90 to 95 years in 2015 for comparison with other years, using a linear regression of trends observed between ages 85 to 89 years.
 Even if only the trends in total excess deaths up to the age of 89 years were taken into consideration, however, then it appears 2015 saw a greater number of total excess deaths than the years 2012 to 2014.

 The models suggest that, between birth and the age of 89 years, there were around 20,000 excess deaths in 2015 (12,000 excess male deaths, and 8,000 excess female deaths), up from around 9,000 excess deaths in 2014 (7,000 male and 2,000 female), 11,000 excess deaths in 2013 (7,000 male and 4,000 female), and around 2,000 excess deaths in 2012 (1,000 male and 1,000 female).
 This produces a total of around 42,000 excess deaths by age 89 years in these four years.
 If the trend extrapolation to age 95 years in 2015 is accurate, then the total number of excess deaths by age 89 in these four years rises to around 60,000 excess deaths.
 However even if there are no additional excess deaths in 2015 after the age of 89 years, this total number of excess deaths over the four years only reduces to around 55,000 excess deaths.